 For an overview of the article series, see this post:

-In this blog post, you will learn some impressive WordPress facts and figures that will help you understand why millions of businesses around the world choose WordPress and what kind of businesses use WordPress today.
+In this article, you will learn some impressive facts and figures about WordPress that will help you understand why millions of businesses around the world rely on WordPress and what kind of businesses and people use WordPress today.

-- WordPress offers two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).
+- WordPress offers users two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).

-- 23 out of every 100 new domains registered in the U.S. are for installing a new WordPress website or blog.
+- 22 out of every one hundred new domains registered in the U.S. are for a new WordPress website or blog.

-- There are well over 60 million installations of WordPress.
-This number grows significantly everyday.
+- There are over sixty million installations of WordPress worldwide.
+This number is growing everyday.

 - WordPress sites around the world publish an average of 24 posts per second.